• Skip to primary navigation

 Risoni Salad (orzo salad) with tomatoes, arugula and mozzarella served in a white bowl.

-Italian-inspired risoni salad (orzo salad) with tomatoes, sun-dried tomatoes, arugula, fresh mozzarella, and pine nuts.
+Italian-inspired risoni pasta salad with tomatoes, sun-dried tomatoes, arugula, fresh mozzarella, and pine nuts.

 Print Pin Rate